 But who has he picked this time?
-Take a look and then pick your own team below.
-And, as ever, Garth will have his say on the game's big talking points in The Crooks of the Matter.
+Take a look then pick your own team.
+As ever, Garth will have his say on the game's big talking points in The Crooks of the Matter.

 - Visit your Premier League's club page with all the best content

 The save from Adam Armstrong midway through the second half was a game changer.
 England's number one then stood up and parried a stinging shot from Kyle Walker-Peters without the slightest hint of any heroics.
 Something has happened to Jordan Pickford's game since the arrival of Frank Lampard at Goodison Park.
 The goalkeeper has not only been in good form but has instilled a real confidence in his defence.
 Everton were in desperate need of this victory at Southampton and it puts them on the same number of points as Liverpool, which rather says as much about their neighbours as it does about them.